GWS-mbH/shopware-api-client/README.md

 config = StoreConfig(url=SHOP_URL, access_key=STORE_API_ACCESS_KEY, context_token=CONTEXT_TOKEN)
 ```

-This config can be used with the `StoreClient`, which works exactly like the `AdminClient`.
+This config can be used with the `StoreClient`, ~~which works exactly like the `AdminClient`~~.
+The `StoreClient` has far less endpoints and does mostly not support full updated of models, but uses
+helper-functions.

 ### Redis Caching for Rate Limits